samirg1/chat-summary/README.md

 ```
 🟥 no '{game}' messages found 🟥
 ```
 Where {game} is replaced by the game that there were no messages for.
+This will only be displayed in the terminal.

 ### Errors